dmitry-shibanov/setup-java/README.md

 **NOTE:** The different distributions can provide discrepant list of available versions / supported configurations

 ## Usage
-Input `distribution` is mandatory and should be provided to use action.
+Input `distribution` is mandatory.
+See [Supported distributions](../README.md#Supported-distributions) section for the list of available options.

 TO-DO: Our recommendation is ---------